 You can also shelve changes silently, without displaying the Shelve Changes dialog.
 To do this, select a file or a changelist you want to shelve, and click the Shelve Silently icon on the toolbar, or press Ctrl+Shift+H. The name of the changelist containing the changes you want to shelve will be used as the shelf name.

 To avoid ending up with numerous shelves with the same name (such as Default, for example), you can drag a file or a changelist from the Commit to <branch> tab to the Shelf tab of the Commit tool window, wait a second until it's activated, and edit the new shelf name on-the-fly when you release the mouse button.

 Unshelving is moving postponed changes from a shelf to a pending changelist.
 Unshelved changes can be filtered out from view or removed from the shelf.

-- If you want PyCharm to preserve the context of a task associated with the new changelist on its deactivation and restore the context then the changelist becomes active, select the Track context option (see Managing tasks and contexts for details).
+If you want PyCharm to preserve the context of a task associated with the new changelist on its deactivation and restore the context when the changelist becomes active, select the Track context option (see tasks and contexts for details).